Jaden-Nix/moc-xchain-reactive/presentation/SCREEN_RECORD_SCRIPT.md

 ## [1:50-2:50] RUN ATTACK SIMULATION (THE KEY MOMENT)

 **DO:**
-- Scroll to the bottom
+- Scroll down to the Security Event Log section
-- Click "Open Terminal" button (bottom right)
+- Click the red **"🦹 Run Attack Simulation"** button
-- In the terminal, type: `npx hardhat run scripts/test/simulate_attack.js --network hardhat`
-- Press Enter
-- Wait for the FULL output to complete (it takes ~10-15 seconds)
+- Wait for the attacks to complete (~10-15 seconds)
+- Watch the Security Event Log table populate with real-time events

 **SAY (while it runs):**
-> "Now watch what happens when I run our Villain Mode attack simulation.
-This script tries to inject four different types of malicious data directly into the destination smart contract.
-This is NOT simulated—it's real contract behavior.
-Watch what gets rejected."

-*Let the output run.
-Read it aloud as it appears:*
+> "Now watch this.
+I'm clicking Run Attack Simulation.
+This runs real attacks against the smart contract - zero price, negative price, flash crash, and replay attacks.
+Watch the Security Event Log update in real-time."

+*Wait for the events to appear in the table, then point at them:*

-> "Attack 1: Zero price injection - REJECTED with InvalidAnswer().
-Attack 2: Negative price - REJECTED with InvalidAnswer().
-Attack 3: Flash crash, a 99% price drop - REJECTED with DeviationTooHigh().
-Attack 4: Replay attack with old data - REJECTED with InvalidRoundId()."
+> "Look at the table - every attack is marked BLOCKED in red.
+Zero price injection - BLOCKED with InvalidAnswer.
+Negative price - BLOCKED.
+Flash crash, a 99% price drop - BLOCKED with DeviationTooHigh.
+Replay attack - BLOCKED with InvalidRoundId."

-*After it finishes, point at the summary:*

-> "Look at this: 4 out of 4 attacks neutralized.
-The smart contract is catching every attack, returning specific error codes.
-This isn't logging or filtering—this is the actual contract reverting malicious transactions.
-That's real security."
+*Point at the summary stats at the bottom:*

+> "4 attacks blocked.
+100% threat detection.
+This isn't simulated - these are real smart contract reverts happening on-chain.
+The circuit breaker is working."

 ---